ChaosData/android-trustslayer/README.md

-This also disables all certificate pinning, and configures all HTTP(S) traffic to go through an HTTP proxy (defaults to `127.0.0.1:8080`, to support `adb reverse tcp:8080 tcp:8080`, but it otherwise configurable).
+This also disables all certificate pinning, and configures all HTTP(S) traffic to go through an HTTP proxy (defaults to `127.0.0.1:8080`, to support `adb reverse tcp:8080 tcp:8080`, but is otherwise configurable).

 # Usage